MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 #### A.B.C.
 Progressive aspect

-The progressive aspect is generally used to refer to events that are incomplete, in progress, or otherwise ongoing.
+The progressive aspect is generally used with dynamic verbs to refer to events that are incomplete, in progress, or otherwise ongoing.
 It is marked by the prefix (?).

     (A.#) ??????? ??? ??????? ??? ?????
           ???????       ???  ??-  ?????      ??? ?????